juanmahv/juanmahv.github.io/_posts/2014-05-06-how-to-write-a-small-plasmoid-fo.md

     plasmapgk --install wmip

-And then go to your desktop, add a widget as usual and you should see the wmip available.
+And then go to your desktop, try to add a widget as usual and you should see the wmip available.
 Grab and drop it to the desktop and you’ll see it in action.

 Obviously, if you plan to develop seriously you need a build tool.
-In my oppinion, CMake is the best option.
+In my opinion, CMake is the best option.
 All you need is a CMakeLists file like this:

     project(wmip)